SolaceDev/pubsubplus-kubernetes-quickstart/docs/EventBrokerOperatorUserGuide.md

 ##### Upgrading the Operator only

 You can use OLM to manage installing new versions of the Operator as they become available.
-The default install of the PubSub+ Event Broker Operator is set to perform automatic updates.
+The default install of the Solace Event Broker Software Operator is set to perform automatic updates.
 This can be changed to `Manual` by editing the broker subscription in the `operators` namespace.

 #### Upgrade CRD and Operator

 OLM automatically manages the CRD and Operator updates.

-A direct installation requires taking `deploy.yaml` from the correctly tagged version of the [PubSub+ Event Broker Operator GitHub project](https://github.com/SolaceProducts/pubsubplus-kubernetes-quickstart), because it includes the corresponding version of the CRD.
+A direct installation requires taking `deploy.yaml` from the correctly tagged version of the [Solace Event Broker Software Operator GitHub project](https://github.com/SolaceProducts/pubsubplus-kubernetes-quickstart), because it includes the corresponding version of the CRD.

 >Note: Although the goal is to keep the CRD API versions backwards compatible, it might become necessary to introduce a new API version.
 In that case, detailed upgrade instructions will be provided in the Release Notes.